Guild Driven Development: The Review Guild Model for AI enabled development

 Yes.
 That is the point.
 GDD is about putting the bottleneck where it belongs and then engineering it: reduce PR scope, standardize expectations, automate checks, and make review fast and boring (boring is good).

 It creates roles.
-If you do not design the roles, your org will still create them.
-Implicitly, politically, and inconsistently - and through much suffering amongst the devs.
+If you do not design the roles, your org will still create them implicitly, politically, and inconsistently.
 GDD makes the authority explicit and ties it to a measurable function: quality and coherence at merge time.

 Humans.
 If you merged it, it is yours.
 The Swarm is output.
 The Guild is responsibility.